 Previously VUMC-IPP was part of a Consortium accredited by the American Psychological Association since 1971.
 The most recent site visit by the APA occurred in April of 2013 and the Consortium received accreditation for seven years.
 The sites have transitioned to independent sites.
-The VUMC-IPP is considered fully Accredited and there will be a site visit for the winter of 2019.
+The VUMC-IPP is considered fully Accredited and there was a positive site visit in April 2019.
+We anticipate receiving confirmation of our accreditation status in the summer of 2019.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation using the contact information below.

 Office of Program Consultation and Accreditation

 750 First Street, NE